-- " A downgrade of BSH's issuer and deposit ratings could occur from a downgrade of its BCA, which would highly likely happen only as a result of a downgrade of its parent's BCA; or in the unlikely event that G-Finanzgruppe's financial strength deteriorates or the sector's commitment to support its members weakens. - " BSH's ratings could further be downgraded if DZ BANK displays a liability structure with a materially lower volume of senior debt, including junior senior unsecured liabilities, compared with the group's total banking assets. - " BSH's unconstrained BCA could be downgraded if the bank failed to overcome the pressure exerted by the low rate environment on its business model.
+- " A downgrade of BSH's issuer and deposit ratings could occur following a downgrade of its BCA, which would highly likely happen only as a result of a downgrade of its parent's BCA; if G-Finanzgruppe's financial strength deteriorates or in the unlikely event the sector's commitment to support its members weakens. - " BSH's ratings could further be downgraded if the weight of liabilities designed to absorb losses in resolution within DZ BANK's liability structure shrank, in particular at the level of junior senior unsecured debt. - " BSH's unconstrained BCA could be downgraded if the bank fails to overcome the pressure exerted by the low interest rate environment on its business model.